45+ employee newsletter ideas for January 2023

 January 14: National Dress Up Your Pet Day (Organize a pet photo contest 🐾)

-January 15: National Hat Day
+January 18: National Thesaurus Day

-January 16: Martin Luther King Jr. Day
+January 20: Martin Luther King Jr. Day

-January 17: International Mentoring Day, National Day of Racial Healing
+January 21: National Day of Racial Healing

-January 23: International Integrative Health Day, National Pie Day
+January 23: National Pie Day

 January 24: International Day of Education, National Compliment Day